 Currently most hypotheses about black holes are physically impossible and thus irrealistic.

-Following hypotheses are conform to reality:
+Following hypotheses are the only which are conform to reality: